mpv-player/mpv/DOCS/man/options.rst

         default will have the default flag set.
 This means mpv should generally still select formats chosen with ``--ytdl-format`` by default.

-        Although this mechanism makes it possible to switch streams at runtime, it's not suitable for this purpose for various technical reasons.
-(It's slow, which can't be really fixed.)
-In general, this option is not useful, and was only added to show that it's possible.

         There are two cases that must be considered when doing quality/bandwidth
         selection: